 Nicolò Bettegazzi is a PhD candidate at the Faculty of Arts of the University of Groningen.
 He studied Classics in Genoa (BA, 2014) and Leiden (MA, 2017).
 His research focuses on the role of the Latin language in Italian Fascism.
 More specifically, it explores the role of Latin as a medium to define the relationship between the Fascist nation-state and the Catholic establishment during the ventennio (1922-1943).

-Nelleke Koornstra is a Research Master student at the Faculty of Arts of the University of Groningen, following the Classics track within the Research Master Classical, Medieval and Early Modern Studies.
-She studied Greek and Latin Language and Culture at the University of Groningen (BA, 2017).
-She contributes to the edition and translation of Fascist Latin texts and serves as an editorial assistant for a number of publications.
+Evelien de Graaf is a Research Master student at the Faculty of Arts of the University of Groningen, currently following the Classics track within the Research Master Classical, Medieval and Early Modern Studies.
+She previously studied Greek and Latin Language and Culture at the University of Groningen.
+Evelien contributes to the digital edition of Fascist Latin texts and serves as an editorial assistant for a number of publications.
 Evelien’s position is generously funded through a project grant of the Young Academy Groningen.

 Antonino Nastasi is an independent researcher and a high-school teacher (liceo classico) in Rome.
 He studied Classics at the “Sapienza” University of Rome (BA, MA) and holds a PhD (2015) from Chieti University.
 His research focuses on the modern and contemporary Latin epigraphy of Rome, particularly the inscriptions dated to the period after the city’s unification with the Kingdom of Italy (1870).
 His monograph Le iscrizioni in latino di Roma Capitale (1870-2018) has just been published by Edizioni Quasar (Rome).
 Antonino contributes Rome’s Latin inscriptions of the ventennio to the online edition of Fascist Latin texts, generously supported by the Faculty of Humanities of the University of Oslo.